-We are all about natural remedies.
-Recently, we attended an Autumn flower show to sell the Lorem’s product range as we do on most weekends.
-A lady stopped in front of the stand where she proceeded to read about the products.
+In 2016, we attended an Autumn flower show to sell the Lorem’s product range as we do on most weekends.
+A lady stopped in front of the stand, where she proceeded to read about the products.
 When we asked her if she wanted to know anymore, her response, laughing, was:

-It seems that these days, we’re looking for that quick fix by popping a pill, applying a topical product or even a steroid injection without being fully aware of the side effects that can occur such as organ damage, stomach upsets, thinning of the skin or taking additional medicine to deal with the side effects that occurred from the original one are all worry when relying on prescriptions.
+Perhaps merely popping a pill, applying a topical product, or even a steroid injection without having a full understanding of the side effects that can occur.
+The many side effects such as organ damage, stomach upsets, thinning of the skin or taking additional medicine to deal with the side effects that arose from the original one are all worry when relying on prescriptions.

 Prescriptions are not the only resolution for pain relief…

 There are many benefits to using natural remedies.
 Herbs and spices have been used for thousands of years to treat inflammation and other related conditions known as complementary.